Frequently Asked Questions

 Yes, here’s a list of our current free and reduced admission partners:

 * SCFD Voter Days- Free admission for the residents of: Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson Counties – must show ID.
-2019 Dates: February 23, May 1, August 1 (Colorado Day–Free for everyone!), September 27, and November 12 (Veteran’s Day).
+2020 Dates: February 15, April 21, June 24 (11am-8pm), August 26, and November 11 (Veteran’s Day).
 On free day, please consider making a donation according to your ability.
 The Museum is much busier on free days, so also consider visiting on a regular admission day instead.
 If you have a large group or a group with special needs, we can book a tour any other day by offering free or reduced admission.
 No private or school group tours will be scheduled on free days.

 * Blue Star Museums- The Museum participates in the Blue Star Museums Program, giving active military and up to five family members free admission to the museum from Armed Forces Day through Labor Day.

 * My Denver Card- the Molly Brown House Museum is pleased to allow children with the My Denver Card free admission to the museum with an adult paying full price admission.
 This is valid Friday-Sunday all year, and every day during Spring Break, Winter Break, and Summer Break.

 * Distinctive Destinations- National Trust Distinctive Destinations is a program of the National Trust for Historic Preservation featuring a group of diverse historic sites across the country that help illustrate the breadth and depth of the American story.
 National Trust members receive $2 off their admission price and 10% off merchandise in the Museum Store.